 You should do your homework before the start of your interview.
 While they will provide the training, if they hire you, it’s still better to know something about finance and banking products.
 Such a knowledge demonstrates a serious interest in the job and in the field.

 I suggest you to visit the website of the bank of your choice, and research about their portfolio.
 It can help you a lot to answer some technical questions related to their offer, and also to flourish in the role play (last part of the interview process).
 After all, you can also read a little about their values and working environment.
 Some example questions follow.

 - What do you think is our most popular product for young couples?

 - Do you use services of our bank?
-If yes, why do you use it?
-Can you name few advantages when compared to products of our main competitors?
+If yes, why do you use them?
+Can you name few advantages of our services, when we compare them to products of our main competitors?

 - Can you describe the difference between credit and debit card?

 Last step – The role play